Black and white photo of historic Chatham Bars Inn

 The area around Chatham Bars Inn was less developed in 1914, but the view from the Inn was no less impressive.

 The Inn, overlooking the pristine waters and ample sandbars of Aunt Lydia’s Cove, offered the best of civilization nestled in the heart of yet-untamed nature.
 Early visitors reveled in heretofore unheard-of luxuries, like peaceful, soundproofed accommodations and private bathrooms featuring both fresh and saltwater baths.
-They availed themselves of on-site entertainments like tennis courts, a nine-hole golf course and easy access to the Cape’s best hunting, fishing and sailing.
-At the end of the day, they gathered on the Inn’s veranda to watch sun slowly dip into Pleasant Bay.
+They availed themselves of on-site entertainment including tennis courts, a nine-hole golf course and easy access to the Cape’s best hunting, fishing and sailing.
+At the end of the day, they gathered on the Inn’s veranda to watch the beautiful sky change colors over the water as the sun set.

 A Home Away from Home